 Outside of Vienna, you can visit the Heldenberg, where you can see the Lipizzaner horses relaxing in their stables and paddocks while they are off from training.

-When you arrive at the amazing building of the Spanish Riding School, you’ll get a stunning view of horses and carriages in front of it, quite an impressive sight.
+When you arrive at the amazing building of the Spanish Riding School Austria, you’ll get a stunning view of horses and carriages in front of it, quite an impressive sight.
 You can also walk around the building and see the horse stables through the glass wall.
-It’s interesting to see stables like that in such a beautiful building completely in the middle of the very busy city center of Vienna.
+It’s interesting to see stables like that in such a beautiful building completely in the middle of the very busy city centre of Vienna.